This article was first published July 31, 2016.

 7. A Pencil Bag

 I use my backpack for more than just school, and I don’t want to be finding pencils in my bag when I’m out and about with friends—so to solve that problem, I like to keep my pencils, pens, highlighters, and paper clips all together in a pencil bag.
-That way, I can slip my school supplies in and out of my bag without an issue—and I don’t accidentally stab myself with a pencil reaching into my bag!
+That way, I can slip my school supplies in and out of my bag without an issue—and I don’t accidentally stab myself with a pencil when I’m reaching in for my wallet.

 8. Post-It Notes

 I live by post-it notes, and you will in college too.
 They can be used for a variety of things, from staying organized to jotting down little reminders.
-It’s always nice to have a couple packs of these around in case something comes up!
+It’s always nice to have a couple packs of these sitting around in case something comes up!

 9. A Laptop

 My university provides all students with a MacBook, included in our tuition cost, but that’s not the case at all schools.
 You’ll need a computer that’s up-to-date and fast enough for you to run any programs your school requires.
 Now is a great time to get a new computer, so whether you’re a Windows or a Mac kind of person, make sure you grab a laptop before you head to campus this fall.
 (P.S.
 Most stores offer student discounts on this kind of thing—be sure you ask!)

 10. Your Textbooks

 I’ve been in college for a while now, and if I’ve learned nothing else, it’s that textbook prices go up as the summer goes on.
 The closer you get to the start of the semester, the more you’re going to have to pay for textbooks—so buy them now before they get even more expensive!

-Your school should have some method of showing you what textbooks you need, but if not, you can always try emailing your future professors!
-(It might be a good idea to email them anyway, because you’ll form a good relationship with them from the start, and you may or may not actually need the books—only your professor will know!)
+Your school should have some method of showing you what textbooks you need, but if not, you can always try emailing your future professors.
+(It might be a good idea to email them, anyway, in fact; doing so will help you form a good relationship with them from the start, and you may or may not actually need the books—only your professor will know!)

 11. A Printer (with Paper and Ink!)